joseperez-gemini/ts-exhaustive-match-plugin/README.md

 - **Refactoring**: Right-click on identifiers to generate exhaustive matches
 - **Auto-completion**: Type-ahead support for discriminated union identifiers and property access
+- **Quick Fix**: Add missing cases to incomplete pattern matches with a single click
 - **IntelliSense**: Works seamlessly in VS Code, WebStorm, and other TypeScript-enabled editors

 🔧 **Comprehensive Support**: